 - a banner, to display the name of the café; and

 - a little DIY work on her menu (in the Tolsby frame)

 She loves changing the menu, so she is forever asking me to write something else on the chalkboard (we love these pencils!).
 Sometimes, “The café is not open yet” because she is busy cleaning.

 Hack your own IKEA Duktig kitchen and café

 If you are planning your own IKEA Duktig hack, have some fun with it!
 Kids love it when it is a mini version of your normal kitchen and it does not take much to customise it.
 Miss M and I would also highly recommend using the back of the kitchen as a café or shop.

-And remember: Subscribe to our emails and we’ll send you a link to Mum’s Playdough Recipe
+And remember: Subscribe to our emails and you can access all our Little Helpers, including Mum’s Playdough Recipe